News

 The exhibition ‘In the First Person’ tells the story of art in times of captivity, of being on the leash and hobbled by orders.
 It’s a dialogue with contemporaries on the price and consequences of one’s choices.
 It’s a young artist’s postmortem cry for courage, intransigence and social responsibility, Ania Muszyńska, curator of the exhibition, emphasises.

-The exhibition will feature more than 70 works by the artist, from the collections of the national museums in Warsaw, Lublin and Wrocław, as well as private collections.
+The exhibition will feature more than 70 works by the artist, mainly from the collection of Anna and Jerzy Starak and the collections of the national museums in Warsaw, Lublin and Wrocław, as well as other private collections.

 Exhibition open from April 20 to November 24, 2024.